-6. Special circumstances
+6. [Updated] Special circumstances

-To recognise the experience of ECTs who already have significant experience teaching whole classes and working to the 'Teachers' Standards', appropriate bodies have discretion to reduce the length of the induction period to a minimum of one term; however, the ECT can still serve a full induction if they wish.
+[Updated] To recognise the experience of ECTs who already have significant experience teaching whole classes and working to the 'Teachers' Standards', appropriate bodies have discretion to reduce the length of the induction period to a minimum of one term; however, the ECT can still serve a full induction if they wish.
 The appropriate body also has discretion to reduce the prescribed induction period to a minimum of one term.
-When considering reducing an induction period, the appropriate body will consider advice from the headteacher and ensure the ECT is in agreement with the decision.
+When considering reducing an induction period, the appropriate body will consider advice from the headteacher, ensure the ECT is in agreement with the decision, and consider the remaining progress that is to be made by the ECT against the 'Teachers' Standards'.

-If an ECT is absent for a total of 30 days or more, the induction period will be extended by the aggregate of total days absent.
+If an ECT is absent for a total of 30 days or more, or equivalent for part-time teachers, (with the exception of statutory maternity, paternity, shared parental, statutory adoption or parental bereavement leave) the induction period will be extended by the aggregate of total days absent.